cqfn/jpeek/README.md

 is considered as one of most important object-oriented software attributes.
 There are
 [over 30](http://www.math.md/files/csjm/v25-n1/v25-n1-(pp44-74).pdf)
-different cohesion metrics invented so far.
-Unfortunately, there are almost no tools on the market that would make it possible to collect them from Java classes.
-We believe that having such a tool and applying it existing and new Java code can motivate programmers to make it better, just like Checkstyle, FindBugs, PMD and others help us increase the quality of code.
+different cohesion metrics invented so far, but almost none of them have calculators available.
+We want to create such a tool that will make it possible to analyze code quality more or less formally.
+Then, we will apply this analysis to different Java libraries with an intent to prove that the ideas from [Elegant Objects](http://www.yegor256.com/elegant-objects.html) book series make sense.

 ## How to contribute?